By Dr. Jesse Riley, MS DC

 The time you spend with us is exactly that, with us.
 If you booked with Dr. Jesse Riley, your time is spent with Dr. Jesse Riley.
 That’s a rare thing in clinics today and quite honestly what separates insurance-based clinics from cash-based clinics.
 Don’t read that the wrong way.
 The insurance-based clinic is trying to make ends meet by commonly having a higher volume of people at one time but the system itself needs a “modernizing” of its own.
 That’s for another post though.

-We see cases of people having shoulder pain for days, weeks, months, and even years.
+We see cases of people having knee pain for days, weeks, months, and even years.
 For as long as it goes on, don’t let this dictate that will take as long to eliminate it.
 At Modern Movement Clinic, you’ll gain the empowerment to know you can control this, enlightenment to know what your body is telling you, and education to carry with you moving forward.

 We’re only a few clicks or a phone call away and we appreciate your consideration.